 High tea has become quite the fashionable thing to do now in Sydney so most high-end hotels offer it.
 Some of the more intimate cafes also offer it so it shouldn’t be hard to find a place right for you.

 In Sydney I can also recommend the traditional Tea Room QVB (Queen Victoria Building) and The Langham Sydney for deliciously superb ways to pass an afternoon.
+Additionally we would also recommend high tea with a view from up high at Shangri-La.
+The time we went a buffet afternoon tea was on offer which was a little different.

 Mad Hatters High Tea at The Sanderson, London, England